mlacosta/Huffman-Encoder-for-Nodejs/README.md

 }
 ```

-Next, we combine all the nodes in a tree-like structure using a greedy algorithm that chooses between the least frequent symbol and merges them.
+Next, we combine all the nodes in a tree-like structure using a greedy algorithm that chooses between the least two frequent symbols and merges them.
 In our example, we start with:

 ```
 {